- Understanding feelings and behaviours, Practical tools for support

 Be there with a listening ear

-This might be enough for a young person.
-They might need nothing more than a regular, or occasional, check-in.
+Just listening might be enough for a young person.
+They might need nothing more than a regular or occasional check-in.

-Keep an eye out for changes in their behavior and more subtle pleas for help.
+Keep an eye out for changes in their behaviour and more subtle pleas for help.

 Know where to get help

 Know where to go for further help for a young person.
 Bookmark our ‘I need help’ page for an up-to-date list of national services.

 Create time to talk